 At 201 East Magnolia Boulevard in downtown Burbank — the open dining terrace sits between the mall’s three-level enclosed center and the AMC theater complex, with views toward the east San Fernando Valley.

-6:00 PM to 8:00 PM on a Thursday evening in mid-to-late November.
+On a Thursday evening in mid-to-late November.
 The tree lights at the ceremony moment; festive activities continue across the evening.

 Yes — the event itself is free to attend.
 Purchases at the mall’s shops, restaurants, and dining-terrace vendors are paid separately.